 How will I know who completed the course?

 Administrators will receive user reports to track completion.

 What are the technical requirements to take the course?

 Please contact email@example.com or call 848-666-7217 for a free quote.

 Refunds are subject to the conditions specified in the signed licensing agreement with NextMark Foundation.

 Can educators earn Professional Development (PD) through this course?

 Yes.
 Each module includes training and classroom implementation.
-Participants will earn twenty (20) PD hours for the entire program.
+Participants will earn four (4) PD hours for completing each module.

 Is there technical support?